-The Association's Treasury Management Policy covers the general banking facility, short-term and long-term borrowings as well as the investment of surplus funds.
-The Board reviewed its Treasury Management Policy during the year and is satisfied that the policy and practice are appropriate, in so far as meeting current financial requirements.
+The Association's Treasury Management Policy has been prepared to cover the general banking facility, short-term and long-term borrowings as well as the investment of surplus funds.
+The Board was satisfied that the existing policy and practice are appropriate in so far as meeting current financial requirements.